-- Initial certification applicants must submit independent verification of 200 total hours of training - 100 hours of Disaster/Emergency Management training and 100 hours of General Management training. - AEM applicants that use coursework from their only baccalaureate/bachelor's degree to meet the training requirement cannot use this degree to meet the education requirement when upgrading from the AEM to the CEM.
+- Initial certification applicants must submit independent verification of 200 total hours of training - 100 hours of Disaster/Emergency Management training and 100 hours of General Management training. - Submissions must have occurred within the preceding 10 years of the date when the applicant submits their application for review. - AEM applicants that use coursework from their only baccalaureate/bachelor's degree to meet the training requirement cannot use this degree to meet the education requirement when upgrading from the AEM to the CEM.